hypo69/hypo/docs/rst_from_gemini/ru/suppliers/amazon/graber.md

     """Creates a decorator to close pop-ups before executing the main function logic.

     Args:
         value (Any): Optional value passed to the decorator.
-(Consider removing if not used)
+(This is unused, consider removing or using it)

     Returns:
         Callable: The decorator wrapping the function.